Gaojinghan1/MDNET/README.md

 ![Example Image](images/visualization.png)

 ## Contact
-MDNET is maintained by the State Key Laboratory forRobotics and Systems, Harbin Institute of Technology.
+MDNET is maintained by the State Key Laboratory for Robotics and Systems, Harbin Institute of Technology.
 If you have any questions, please feel free to contact us via email: Jinghan Gao, Sijia Liu and Tao Xie.

 ## Additional Notes
 We do not plan to release the new energy battery pack dataset NEBP because the dataset comes from the production line of the enterprise.